-- Prepare and maintain an Emergency Management program in accordance with CSA Z246.2. - Appoint an Emergency Management Program Coordinator. - Ensure submission and maintenance of the contact information for the emergency management program coordinator. - Ensure all field operations staff is trained to respond to emergencies. - Review and if necessary, update the program: - Every three (3) years, or - After a significant change occurs in the type of hazards and risks arising from the activities identified in the emergency response plan(s), or - After an evaluation of a response to a level 3 incident, or - When Pine Cliff becomes aware of a deficiency in the program that risks the safety of emergency response personnel, employers or the public. - Develop a training plan to ensure employees are trained to respond to emergencies. - Conduct full scale exercise every three (3) years. - Conduct tabletop or functional exercises in the years between full scale exercise or, - o Within three months after the first day Pine Cliff holder carries on a new activity or, - Within 3 months after a change in Pine Cliff emergency response staff if there is a change in at least 1/3 of the current emergency response staff since the last conducted tabletop or functional exercise or, - If none of the new emergency response staff have previously participated in a tabletop or functional exercises under the Company Emergency Management program. - Report emergency incidents as per the Incident Reporting procedure. - Fulfill the General Staff and Emergency Support team Roles for level 3 emergencies. - Ensure Pine Cliff is a member of the Western Canada Spill Cooperative (WCSS).
+- Prepare and maintain an Emergency Procedures Manual in accordance with CSA Z246.2. - Appoint an Emergency Procedures Manual Coordinator. - Ensure submission and maintenance of the contact information for the Emergency Procedures Manual coordinator. - Ensure all field operations staff is trained to respond to emergencies. - Review and if necessary, update the program: - Every three (3) years, or - After a significant change occurs in the type of hazards and risks arising from the activities identified in the emergency response plan(s), or - After an evaluation of a response to a level 3 incident, or - When Pine Cliff becomes aware of a deficiency in the program that risks the safety of emergency response personnel, EPMIoyers or the public. - Develop a training plan to ensure Employees are trained to respond to emergencies. - Conduct full scale exercise every three (3) years. - Conduct tabletop or functional exercises in the years between full scale exercise or, - Within three months after the first day Pine Cliff holder carries on a new activity or, - Within 3 months after a change in Pine Cliff emergency response staff if there is a change in at least 1/3 of the current emergency response staff since the last conducted tabletop or functional exercise or, - If none of the new emergency response staff have previously participated in a tabletop or functional exercises under the Company Emergency Procedures Manual. - Report emergency incidents as per the Incident Reporting procedure. - Fulfill the General Staff and Emergency Support team Roles for level 3 emergencies. - Ensure Pine Cliff is a member of the Western Canada Spill Cooperative (WCSS).

-Emergency Management Program Coordinator
+Emergency Procedures Manual Coordinator